UNICORE-EU/server-bundle/README.txt

 - XUUDB

 Java 11 or later is required.
 We recommend using OpenJDK.
-IBM Java has been reported to work as well.

 Python 3.x is required for the TSI and for using the installation helper scripts.